Smederevo: Demographics

+As of the 2022 census, the population of Smederevo was 59,261.

+Ethnic groups

+The ethnic composition of the municipality:

 Economy

 Smederevo has a recent history of heavy industry and manufacturing, which is a result of intense industrialization of the region during the 1950s-1960s era.
 Previously, this entire geographical region had a heavy focus on agricultural production.

-The city is home to the only operating steel mill in the country - Železara Smederevo, previously known as Sartid, which is situated in the suburb of Radinac.
+The city is home to the only operating steel mill in the country, Železara Smederevo, previously known as Sartid, which is situated in the suburb of Radinac.
 This was privatized and sold to U.S. Steel in 2003 for $33 million.
 Following the global economic crisis, U.S. Steel sold the plant to the government of Serbia for a symbolic $1 to avoid closing the plant.
 The plant was renamed Železara Smederevo and at the time employed 5,400 workers.
 In 2016, the Serbian government managed to strike a deal with a Chinese conglomerate Hesteel Group, which purchased the effective assets for $46 million.

 The "Milan Blagojević" home appliance factory is the second largest industry company in the city.
 Smederevo is also an agricultural area, with significant production of fruit and vines.
 However, the large agricultural combine "Godomin" has been in financial difficulty since the 1990s and is almost defunct as of 2005.
 The grape variety known as Smederevka is named after the city.
 The "Ishrana" factory is an important supplier of bakery products in northern and eastern Serbia.

 A U.S.-Dutch consortium, Comico Oil, planned to build a $250 million oil refinery in the industrial zone of the city in 2012.
 However, the consortium lost its permit to build the refinery after it failed to meet payment deadlines for the land lease a year later.

 As of September 2017, Smederevo has one of 14 free economic zones established in Serbia.

+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):